intfrr/Towers/README.md

  - Ability to build bunkers

+##### 30 April 2013

+ - Double buffered display
+ - Added tech tree and ability to upgrade the weapons and tracking system in a bunker

 ### TODO

- - Double buffer display
- - More focus on bunkers, ability to change tracking and weapons
+ - Flesh out tech tree with a few more trackers and weapons
  - Better UI - more stuff in the panels
  - Ammo storage module
   - weapons consume ammo from storage